TinyWebEx/AutomaticSettings/README.md

 This is mostly useful if some options depend on each other (that happens often when using [option groups](#option-groups) e.g.), so you can interactively disable elements based on the user selection/input; or, if you want top verify the data the user entered and show some warnings or so.

-Note however, that this way is seperate from the whole loading & saving of the data, so you cannot prevent an invalid value from being saved or so, here.
+Note however, that this way is separate from the whole loading & saving of the data, so you cannot prevent an invalid value from being saved or so, here.
 Do [overwrite the loading or saving behaviour](#overwriting-loading-and-saving-behaviour) if you want to do this.

 Note that you need to add the additional classes `trigger-on-update` (for the update trigger/`registerUpdate`) or `trigger-on-change` (for the input trigger/`registerChange`) to the respective options, to make this feature work.
 Without it, the library does not bind to these elements.